bin3xish477/ghast/README.md

 5. Name: `check_for_inline_script`, Level: `WARN`

     - This check simply warns that you're using an inline script instead of GitHub Action.
-Inline scripts are susceptible to script injection attacks (another check covered by `asa`).
+Inline scripts are susceptible to script injection attacks (another check covered by `ghast`).
 It is recommended to write an action and pass any required context values as inputs to that action which removes script injection vector because action input are properly treated as arguments and are not evaluated as part of a script.

 6. Name: `check_for_pull_request_target`, Level: `FAIL`